TARNISHING FACTS & DETAILS

 Oxidisation is the process whereby the metal alloys within 925 Sterling Silver react with the natural air around us, it is much like tarnishing.
 Commonly understood as the “addition of oxygen”.
 It is advised that when storing jewellery over long periods of time it is best to do so in an airtight jewellery box or container to prevent this natural process from happening.
 Please note our Silvery boxes are not intended for long-term storage as they are not airtight.

 Tarnishing and Oxidisation appears as discolouration on the Silver.
-It can look like dark marks or even have a “yellowish” tint to it.
-Patches can appear or it can look as if the Silver is coming off.
+It can look like dark marks, patches or even as if the Silver is coming off.
 Once again it is a natural occurrence as Silver is a natural metal which is not man made like plastic.
 Tarnishing and Oxidisation are reversible and easily treated.

 With Silver being a natural metal as explained we are unable to offer guarantees against tarnishing or how items react.
 Tarnishing is not rust; it is important to understand that.
 It is a metal reaction related to external factors.